 2. Lenovo L27m-28 USB Type-C Monitor

-This monitor is quite popular on Amazon, and people love it for its seamless connectivity with the Apple MacBooks.
-Some of the Lenovo monitors like the ThinkVision P27h-20 have connectivity issues via USB-C.
+This monitor is quite popular on Amazon, and people love its seamless connectivity with the Apple MacBooks.
+Some of the Lenovo monitors, like the ThinkVision P27h-20 have connectivity issues via USB-C.

 It’s not without issues.
 A few users have complained of the stand being a little wobbly.
 But on the upside, you can always hook it to a monitor arm and make more space on your table.